robhabraken/content-hub-focal-point-cropping/React page components/README.md

 1. The source Rendition is not properply set.
 2. The width and heigth for the Original public link aren't set yet.
 3. The Focal point viewer component hasn't yet been created.
+4. I suspect that the styles.css file isn't used or at least the defined class within isn't used.
+Either fix this and add styling or remove the redundant file.